JS-CTRL/Images/README.md

 Open Arduino and navigate:
 >Files->Examples->ros_lib

-If you see example files under ros_lib you have correctly installed ROS Serial
+:star: **If you see example files under ros_lib you have correctly installed ROS Serial**

 # 5. Install Code composer
 Code composer is installed to make use of build in emulation properties.
 Without these linker files Arduino will not be able to compile for the MSP432P401R board.
 We are using Ubuntu 20.04 LTS, which requires version 10 of code composer studio (CCS V10).